 But the museum is perhaps best used as a springboard for exploring the Summerville-Dorchester area, which is filled with magnificent architecture.
 As I learned at the museum in an exhibit called "The Golden Age of Inns," Summerville's mild climate and the supposed healing powers of its pine trees made the spot a popular retreat in the 1800s.
 It gained further acclaim as a wellness resort when it was named one of the two best health resorts in the world at the Tuberculosis World Conference in 1899.
 As visitors poured into Summerville, guesthouses and inns were built to accommodate them.

-The Summerville Dorchester Museum has displays that take you through some of the history and architectural detail of many of the region's most beautiful structures.
+The Summerville Museum and Research Center has displays that take you through some of the history and architectural detail of many of the region's most beautiful structures.
 After taking in the exhibit, however, make sure that you ask the museum attendant for a brochure called "Summerville's Walking Tour of Homes and Flowers."
 The self-guided walking tour takes you through the city's tree-lined streets and introduces you to 20 of its most beloved places.

 The sense that this place matters to the people who live in Summerville is something you feel throughout the area.
 It's a place whose citizens are aware of their hometown's great beauty and charm and they are eager to share it with you.